-Incident Details - Part 1 Incident/Breach Near Miss Type of Incident: Confidentiality Integrity Availability Reported by (Name): Job Title: Team/Service: Directorate: Email: Telephone Number: Location of Incident: Team/Service: Team Manager: Directorate: Director: Date Incident/ Breach or Near Miss Occurred: Time: Date Incident/Breach or Near Miss Reported: Reasons for delay in reporting (if applicable): How was the incident/breach or nea r miss initially identified/ notified and when?
-Incident Category: □ Accidental destruction, loss s, or alteration □ Accidental disclosure Cyber incident □ Inappropriate access - Inappropriate access controls allowing unauthorised access and/or use Failure, loss or theft of data, equipment or device on which personal data is stored Offences where information is obtained by deceiving the holder of the information Unauthorised access or disclosure Unforeseen circumstances i.e. fire/flood etc Unlawful destruction, loss, alteration or disclosure
+Incident Details - Part 1 Incident/Breach Near Miss Type of Incident: Confidentiality Integrity Availability Reported by (Name): Job Title: Team/Service: Directorate: Email: Telephone Number: Location of Incident: Team/Service: Team Manager: Directorate: Director: Date Incident/ Breach or Near Miss Occurred: Time: Date Incident/Breach or Near Miss Reported: Reasons for delay in reporting (if applicable): How was the incident/breach or near miss initially identified/ notified and when?
+Incident Category: □ Accidental destruction, los s, or alteration □ Accidental disclosure Cyber incident □ Inappropriate access □ Inappropriate access contro □ Inappropriate access controls allowing unauthorised access and/or use · · · equipment or device on which personal data is stored is obtained by deceiving the holder of the information □ Unauthorised access or disclosure □ Unforeseen circumstances i Unlawful destruction, loss, alteration or disclosure

-Brief description of incident/ breach (fuller description required below): NOTE Please do NOT identify any in NOTE Please do NOT identify any individuals involved.
+Brief description of incident/ breach (fuller description required below): NOTE Please do NOT identify any individuals involved.
 Describe generically.
 What is the information?
 List all the data fields e.g., NHS number, First name, surname, D.O.B.
 Has this impacted the Team/Service/Department (total failure, business as usual affected etc.): Type of affected Information System (E.g., name of system/email/paper/electronic): How many individuals is the informa number) ation about?
 (If not known give approximate or highest possible How many records are involved? (if not known give approximate or highest possible number) What security controls were in place?
 (E.g., was the information encrypted? sent via secure email?)
 Full factual description of the incident: (include times and dates).
 If applicable include details about any vulnerable groups and of any other organisations involved and the ICB's relationship with that organisation e.g., we hold a current contract with them.
-Immediate Actions Taken: Root Cause of incident: Contributory Factors Identified: Staff mandatory Annual Data Securi Staff mandatory Annual Data Security and Protection/IG training at the time of incident: Completed: YES D N 0 🗆 Date Achieved: Have the affected individuals (whose YES I NO I e personal data has been breached) been informed?
+Immediate Actions Taken: Root Cause of incident: Contributory Factors Identified: Staff mandatory Annual Data Security and Protection/IG training at the time of incident: Completed: YES D N O 🗆 Date Achieved: Have the affected individuals (whose YES INDIVIDUALS) e personal data has been breached) been informed?
 If YES - please provide the IG Team with the full details separately.
 If NO - please provide the reason for that decision: